Divergent AMAZON RAINFOREST

 • In the afternoon we will enjoy jungle hiking in search of birds, primates, frogs, and other wildlife to photograph while enjoying the peaceful nature of the Amazon forest.

-Day 4: Rise and shine, we’re on Amazon time!
-We will likely start early for another visit to the Chuncho Clay Lick and another chance to dial in our photography of them.
+Rise and shine, we’re on Amazon time!
+We will likely start early for another visit to the Chuncho Clay Lick and another chance to dial in our photography of the macaws.

 The Lodges & Food: